Skip to main content

 You’ll need to restart for this option to take effect.

-Always show warnings in the log
+Always display warnings in the log

 Extra warnings will show up in the log.
 For example: